33. Markov Chains: Basic Concepts#

 Let \(\psi_t\) be the current cross-sectional distribution over \(\{ 0, 1 \}\).

-The cross-sectional distribution records fractions of workers employed and unemployed at a given moment t.
+The cross-sectional distribution records fractions of workers employed and unemployed at a given moment \(t\).

-• For example, \(\psi_t(0)\) is the unemployment rate.
+• For example, \(\psi_t(0)\) is the unemployment rate at time \(t\).

 What will the cross-sectional distribution be in 10 periods hence?

-The answer is \(\psi_t P^{10}\), where \(P\) is the stochastic matrix in (31.1).
+The answer is \(\psi_t P^{10}\), where \(P\) is the stochastic matrix in (33.1).

 This is because each worker’s state evolves according to \(P\), so \(\psi_t P^{10}\) is a marginal distribution for a single randomly selected worker.

-But when the sample is large, outcomes and probabilities are roughly equal (by an application of the Law of Large Numbers).
+But when the sample is large, outcomes and probabilities are roughly equal (by an application of the law of large numbers).

 So for a very large (tending to infinite) population, \(\psi_t P^{10}\) also represents fractions of workers in each state.